12 CLOT-RELATED (ISCHEMIC) STROKE RISK FACTORS YOU SHOULD KNOW

 CONTROL THE RISKS YOU CAN, MANAGE THE REST

 Truth is, there are risk factors that are out of your control.
-The good news: you can still manage them..
+The good news: you can still manage them.

-ASPIRIN MAY HELP REDUCE YOUR RISKS
+ASPIRIN MAY HELP REDUCE YOUR RISK

 Aspirin is not appropriate for everyone, so be sure to talk to your doctor before you begin an aspirin regimen.